Earth

 Expect supermoon tides today or tomorrow

-The full moon was yesterday (August 1, 2023).
-And – about six hours after the moon reached the crest of its full phase – the moon also reached perigee, its closest point to Earth.
-So last night’s moon was a supermoon.
+The full moon today (October 17, 2024) is the closest full moon of the year.
+And – about ten hours before the moon will reach the crest of its full phase – the moon also reached perigee, its closest point to Earth.
+So today’s moon will be a supermoon.
 You might know that supermoons don’t look bigger to the eye than other full moons, although they do look brighter.
 Also, especially if you live along a coast, you might know that especially high tides – sometimes called perigean tides, or king tides or even supermoon tides – tend to fall in the day or so after the full moon.

 4 full supermoons in a row

-In fact, the August 1 full supermoon is one of the two closest full supermoons in 2023.
-Our next full moon will fall on the night of August 30-31.
-That full moon will be the closest of 2023, and we’ll no doubt get more especially high tides around that time.
-The four full supermoons in 2023 are listed below.
+In fact, the October 17 full supermoon is the closest of the four full supermoons in 2024.
+Our next full moon will fall on the night of November 15.
+The four full supermoons in 2024 are listed below.

 Diagrams: the sun, with moon and Earth's orbits, and their positions during new moon and full moon.